rethinkdb/rethinkdb-rs/2-query-language/map-reduce-in-rethinkdb.md

 }
 ```

-Let's compute the number of posts per category.
-The
-`grouped_map_reduce` command requires three arguments: a grouping
-function, a mapping function, and a reduction function.

-- __A grouping function__ must return a group of a given document.
-- __A map function__ must return a value for a given document that will be aggregated.
-- __A reduce function__ specifies how to reduce all the values.

 {% infobox info%}
 __Note__: Hadoop combines the grouping stage and the mapping stage
 into a single, slightly more complicated mapping function.
 For ease of